 Selected Topics in

 Philosophy/Religious Studies 0.5 unit

 RELS 3381/PHIL 3381

 Selected Topics in

 Philosophy/Religious Studies 0.5 unit

-Prerequisite(s): permission of the instructor may be for certain topics e required
+Prerequisite(s): permission of the instructor may / be required

+for certain topics ·

-An opportunity to explore selected topics in philos religious studies at an advanced level.
-Topics will year to year.
+An opportunity to explore selected topics in phile osophy and/or

+religious studies at an advanced level.
+Topics w ill vary from

+year to year.

+RELS 4411

-RELS 4411 Directed Study 0.5 unit
+Directed Study 0.5 unit